 Taking part in extra-curricular activities is an important part of being a student at The Swanage School.
 The aim is to offer students the opportunity to be inspired by something that will stay with them for the rest of their lives.
-Towards the end of each half term we run a 'freshers' fair' where students sign up to the clubs they wish to attend after the break.
+Towards the end of each half term students sign up to the clubs they wish to attend after the break.

 Clubs run after school from 3.30pm to 4.30pm.
-We usually offer at least four clubs each day and include sports, arts, science, drama and music.
+We usually offer at least four clubs each day and include sports, arts. science, drama and music.
 Some may run for half a term, while others will run for the whole academic year - details are posted on our website.
-The Duke of Edinburgh Award scheme runs for students in Year 10 onwards.
+The Duke of Edinburgh Award scheme runs for students in Year 10 onward.